For best experience please turn on javascript and use a modern browser!

 Required maths varies per major

 You must have taken maths as an examination subject at secondary school and achieved a good grade in the appropriate level of maths.
-In general, the higher your level of maths, the wider your range of options in terms of major.
 Different majors require different skills in maths and you can find the requirements per major in the foldouts below.

 • Maths requirements for Sciences majors